-The top team from each of the four divisions will advance to Round Two.
-These four teams will then deliver a repeat presentation in front of the entire judging panel.
+The top team from each of the four divisions will advance to the final round.
+The runner-up in each pool will present their condensed five(5) minute presentation to a panel of judges in the Wildcard Round.
+The winner of the Wildcard Round will also advance to the final round.
+These five teams will then deliver a repeat presentation in front of the entire judging panel.

 A case deliberation kit will be provided to all participating teams.
 The kit will include one laptop, stationary, and other items appropriate for a 24-hour case deliberation period.

 Participants will be in isolation in their hotel rooms for 24 hours but are allowed to leave the hotel room as long as they are accompanied by a member of the CaseIT Organizing Committee.